Socks. Check. Pants. Check. Underwear. Check. Your bags are packed and you’re off on an adventure, hooray!

-- What’s the best digital strategy framework?
+- What’s the best strategy framework?

-Buckle up, and let’s get going!
+So buckle up and let’s get going!

-1. The Pilot: you and your current situation
+1. The pilot: you and your current situation

-You’ll want to start with these critical questions to kickstart your marketing planning process, and you’ll do that by doing the following:
+You’ll want to be able to answer these critical questions to kickstart your marketing planning process, and you’ll achieve that by doing the following:

 - Define a crystal-clear unique selling proposition (USP)